FranciscoMendozaLara/fundamentals_of_signal_processing/docs/Chapter02_Fundamentals.md

 ## 2.5 Convolution: The Heart of LTI Systems

 ### What is Convolution?

-Convolution is a mathematical operation that blends two functions to produce a third function that expresses how the shape of one is modified by the other.
+Convolution is a fundamental operation in signal processing, used to determine how a system responds to an input signal.
+It is a mathematical operation that blends two functions to produce a third function that expresses how the shape of one is modified by the other.

 - **Continuous Convolution:**
   $$y(t) = \int_{-\infty}^{\infty} x(\tau) \, h(t - \tau) \, d\tau$$